Aisam-ul-Haq Qureshi: 2001

 Aisam participated in his first ATP tournament at the Chennai Open in Chennai, India, with his partner Vadim Kutsenko of Uzbekistan.
 They won against Czech pair Petr Kovačka and Pavel Kudrnáč 6–1, 6–7(3), 6–4.
 However they were knocked out by Zimbabweans Byron Black and Wayne Black 2–6, 0–6.
-At the Davis Cup he was unable to help Pakistan as they lost to Chinese Taipei at the Asia/Oceania Group II quarter-final 3–2.
+At the Davis Cup, he was unable to help Pakistan as they lost to Chinese Taipei in the Asia/Oceania Group II quarter-final 3–2.
 He went to Mumbai, India to play in the MTNL ATP Challenger where he reached the doubles semi-final with Dennis van Scheppingen.
 At the Heineken Challenger in Ho Chi Minh City, Vietnam, he again made it to the doubles semis, this time paired with Denis Golovanov.

 In April at the Davis Cup Relegation Play-off semi-final, he helped Pakistan defeat Syria 5–0.
 The Fergana Challenger, in Fergana, Uzbekistan, still with Golovanov, they made it to the semi-finals but failed again to progress further.
 In the UK, he played at The Wrexham Challenger in Wrexham; he progressed to the singles semi-final but was knocked out by Ladislav Švarc 2–6, 6–2, 6–3.
-Although he did reach his first Challenger level doubles final of the year, now with new partner Luke Bourgeois they fell at the final hurdle.
+Although he did reach his first Challenger level doubles final of the year, now with a new partner Luke Bourgeois they fell at the final hurdle.

 Asiam returned to Uzbekistan to take part in the Samarkand Challenger in Samarkand, where he made it to the quarter-finals in the singles, and with partner Kirill Ivanov-Smolensky, the doubles semi-final.
-He stayed in Uzbekistan to play at the Bukhara Challenger, in Bukhara and with his Dutch partner Rogier Wassen, they won the final 6–2, 6–4.
+He stayed in Uzbekistan to play at the Bukhara Challenger, in Bukhara, and with his Dutch partner Rogier Wassen, they won the final 6–2, 6–4.

 He won a single futures title in Thailand, beating Yeu-Tzuoo Wang 6–4, 4–6, 7–5.
 This followed a second in Vietnam against Yen-Hsun Lu.
 He rounded off the year with a doubles challenger title with Jaroslav Levinský at the 69th King's Cup in Bangkok, Thailand.
 Aisam ended the year ranked 251st in singles and 170th in doubles.